Borealiscodes/uma-universal/uma-universal/docs/meta/forest_roots.md

 - Forest Map created
 - Forest Roots created (this file)

----

-## 5. Influence Rules
-All commentary must follow these rules:

-- Commentary affecting architecture must be logged here.
-- Commentary affecting stability must be referenced in stability_report.md.
-- Commentary affecting coherence must be referenced in coherence_audit.md.
-- Commentary affecting navigation must be referenced in cartography_readme.md.
-- Commentary affecting meta-layer structure must be referenced in meta_index.md.
-- Commentary affecting system-wide rules must be referenced in meta_meta_index.md.

-No commentary may contradict the Prime Field.

----

-## 6. Expansion Hooks
-Future root documents may include:

-- roots_commentary_2026.md
-- roots_commentary_2027.md
-- roots_influence_map.md
-- roots_temporal_flow.md

-Each must reference this Roots document.

----

-**This file is the seventh tree in the UMA Meta-Meta Forest.**
-It is the soil layer where all commentary and timestamps live.

 ### 2026-07-02 (Dublin, late night)
 - Skippy Clearing created (`forest_skippy_clearing.md`)
 - Skippy Memorial created (`forest_skippy_memorial.md`)